JamesGrigg/Project1Portfolio/index.md

 # Portfolio

 This portfolio contains the week by week reflections of how I am going on my Visual Condition Project.
 It contains my personal Professional and Technical proficiencies, as well as thoughts on how well I did.
 It documents my learning experiences with Unity.
+To see my GitHub Repository, follow the link below.
+At thie GitHub Repository, you will find my app, extra logs and my wiki page which contains information regarding the process involved to make the app.

 ## Week: 1
 ### Monday Class: